 Finally, a rain gauge was also placed outside of the canopy to collect precipitation measurements to allow a water balance and assessment of storm characteristics (intensity, duration, etc.).
 The out-of-canopy rain gauge was placed level on a Unistrut and connected to a Hoboware event pendant that recorded precipitation depth in 1-minute intervals.
 The location was chosen away from any overhead obstructions and a manual rain gauge was placed directly next to the tipping bucket to allow calibration of the rainfall readings.

-The throughfall rain gauges as well as the stemflow gauge were secured in place by two 2x4’s that were nailed into the ground with landscaping nails.
+The throughfall and stemflow rain gauges were secured in place by two 2x4’s that were nailed into the ground with landscaping nails.
 Wooden shims were placed in between the 2x4’s and the rain gauges to ensure that the rain gauges remained level throughout the period of study.
 The throughfall and stemflow rain gauges were connected to a Hoboware U-21 microstation to record continuous measurements in 1-minute intervals throughout the year.
 A biweekly data collection and maintenance routine was performed to minimize rain gauge clogging and to avoid time drift of the sensors.
 (Need more about characteristics of rain gauges and microstation/pendant)

 Rain Gauge Calibration